janbodnar/Java-Skolenie/lexis.md

 # Comments

 Comments are used by humans to clarify source code.
-There are three types of comments in Java.
+There are three types of

-Here is the markdown table created from the lines you provided:
+comments in Java:

 | Comment type | Meaning |
 | --- | --- |